MatthewBuchananAstley/linuxhowto/docs/ansible.md

     /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys

-# Pingeling de hosts onder management via ansible user
+# Ping de hosts onder management via ansible user

     ansible all -u ansible --private-key ~/.ssh/ansible_ssh_key -m ping 192.168.122.194 | SUCCESS => {